Baltic Military District: Cold War

-In 1955 4th Guards Army Corps consisted of 8th Guards Rifle Division (Haapsalu, Estonian SSR); 118th Guards Rifle Division (Tallinn, Estonian SSR); 36th Guards Mechanised Division (Klooga, Estonian SSR); and the 2nd Machine-Gun Artillery Division (Saaremaa Island, Estonian SSR).
+In 1955 4th Guards Army Corps consisted of 8th (Haapsalu, Estonian SSR) and 118th Guards Rifle Divisions (Tallinn, Estonian SSR); 36th Guards Mechanised Division (Klooga, Estonian SSR); and the 2nd Machine-Gun Artillery Division (Saaremaa Island, Estonian SSR).
 However, in July 1956 the 118th Guards Rifle Division was disbanded.

 For the entire postwar period the 11th Guards Army comprised the 40th Guards Tank Division (former 2nd Guards Cavalry Corps, then 28th Guards Mechanised Division) and the 1st Tank, and the 1st and 26th Guards MRD (former Rifle Divisions).
 In 1960 the 5th Guards MRD, a former Rifle Division, was disbanded.

 With the transfer of the Estonian area to the Leningrad Military District the 2nd Guards 'Tatsin' Tank Division went with it, leaving the District with only the 1st 'Insterburg' Tank Division in Kaliningrad, which had been reorganised from the 1st Guards Tank Corps in the later part of 1945.

 The 51st Guards Motor Rifle Vitebsk Division of the Order of Lenin Red Banner was disbanded on 10 March 1960, and its personnel transferred to the 29th Guards Rocket Division.

 In 1969 the 8th Guards Motor Rifle Division was moved from the District to the Central Asian Military District and arrived eventually at Frunze.

 In 1979 Scott and Scott reported the HQ address of the District as PriBVO, Riga-Center, Ulitsa Merkelya (Merķeļa iela), Dom (house no.) 13, with the officers' club in the same location.

+The 901st, 1044th, and 1085th Air Assault Battalions arrived in Latvia, Lithuania, and Estonia, respectively, from Eastern Europe in February-March 1989.
+See List of air assault battalions of the Soviet Union.
+The 901st moved to Sukhumi in May 1991 and the other two were disbanded in October 1991.